shb9019/Sages/README.md

 As in the case of cluster elections, vote requests are sent and vote replies are sent back.
 Upon receving majority, a node becomes the central leader and broadcasts this announcement to all nodes in the whole community.
 The previous central leader sends all information such as network status, cluster information, submissions status, leaderboard, pending submissions in the queue etc. All other nodes in the network must wait for a specific interval to wait for this handoff to complete.

+The central leader also has the responsibility of creating the new cluster configuration for the next session.
+If the geographic distribution of nodes is large, it is better to assign clusters based on the region to reduce the communication latency.

 ## Submissions and Evaluation

 When a node in the community wants to submit a solution to a specific problem, the code is wrapped as a task along with other information such as the sending node, problem id, input test cases, submission time etc and is sent to the central leader.